The name “Buddha,” means “one who is awake.” Sam Littlefair shares three Buddhist teachings on sleeping, dreaming and – finally – awakening.

 Buddhist teachers often describe our deluded experience of life as a “waking sleep,” in which we fixate on our illusory perceptions and remain oblivious to reality.
 This metaphor goes back to Siddhartha Gautama, who is said to have “woken up” with his enlightenment, earning the name “Buddha,” which means “one who is awake.”

 It can be useful to understand waking life as akin to a dream.
 By recognizing our experiences as illusory, we can train ourselves to wake up to the reality of life.
-In this Weekend Reader, two Buddhist teachers talk about just that.
+Below, two Buddhist teachers talk about just that.
 First, Khenchen Konchog Gyaltshen Rinpoche explains Milarepa’s “eight bardos,” or transitional states, including the bardo of dreams, in which one can develop an understanding of the nature of reality.
 Then, in two articles, Andrew Holecek explains how to do it.

 When we meditate, we’re trying to wake up from the dream of our ignorance.
 But what is awareness when we’re actually asleep?
 Holecek says that “we’re actually the most spiritually awake in deep dreamless sleep and the most asleep in so-called waking reality.”
 As such, in the Buddhist tradition there are practices for fostering awareness in deep slumber in order to learn to wake up after you’ve woken up.
 In “How to Practice Lucid Dreaming,” Holecek explains how to maintain awareness after you’ve fallen asleep.
 Once you’ve got that down, you can try nighttime meditations called Dream Yoga, which Holecek introduces in “What is Dream Yoga and How Do You Practice It?”